acerix/psilly/README.md

-# Psilly is as Psilly does
+# Psilly is as Psilly Docs

 https://psilly.com/